Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 WPForms integrates seamlessly with third-party solutions.

-Depending on the license you purchased, you can integrate with popular email marketing services such as Aweber, Mailchimp, Getresponse, Drip, Salesforce, Hubspot CRM, Sendingblue, etc.
+Depending on the license you purchased, you can integrate with popular email marketing services such as AWeber, Mailchimp, GetResponse, Drip, Salesforce, HubSpot CRM, SendinBlue, etc.

 If your services are not on the list, you can use Zapier to make the integration work.